Home icon as a Jester's castle

 By Tobias Moskowitz & L. Jon Wertheim

-· Scorecasting is an enjoyable, smart and accessible look at the hidden forces that shape sports outcomes, and Tobias Moskowitz and L. Jon Wertheim present their ideas with a clear, lively style that makes the book fun to read.
+· Scorecasting: The Hidden Influences Behind How Sports Are Played and Games are Won is an enjoyable, smart and accessible look at the hidden forces that shape sports outcomes, as Tobias J. Moskowitz and L. Jon Wertheim challenge traditional beliefs with a clear, lively style that makes the book fun to read.
 They combine behavioural economics, statistics and real world examples to challenge common assumptions about referee bias, home field advantage, coaching decisions and the psychology behind player performance.
 Their storytelling blends data with memorable anecdotes, giving readers a balanced mix of insight and entertainment.
 The pacing is smooth, moving naturally between different sports and case studies without ever feeling scattered.
 The authors explain their methods in a friendly, approachable way, making complex ideas easy to understand even for readers unfamiliar with analytics.
 They highlight how incentives, pressure and human nature influence everything from officiating tendencies to why teams sometimes stick with suboptimal strategies.
 The book encourages readers to think critically about sports narratives and question long held beliefs.

-It appeals to fans of sports analytics, behavioural science and nonfiction that uncovers the deeper logic behind everyday events.
+This should appeal to fans of sports analytics, behavioural science and nonfiction that uncovers the deeper logic behind everyday events.
 Readers finish with a clearer understanding of how numbers and human behaviour blend together to shape the games they love.
-For anyone curious about what really drives outcomes on the field, Scorecasting is an engaging, thoughtful and highly enjoyable read.
+For anyone curious about what really drives outcomes on the field, Scorecasting is an engaging, thoughtful and highly enjoyable read, especially for bettors who want to question common assumptions about results.

 Available via Amazon